csdms/bmi-example-pynetlogo/README.md

 **Prerequisites:**

 * NetLogo.
 Instructions for downloading and installing NetLogo can be found [here](https://ccl.northwestern.edu/netlogo/download.shtml).
-NetLogo 6.1.1 was used to build and test this example.
+NetLogo 6.1.1 was used to build, test, and run this example.
 * The Python BMI bindings.
 Follow the [build and install directions](https://github.com/csdms/bmi-python#install) given in that repository.
 You can choose to install them from source, or through `pip` or `conda`.
 * PyNetLogo and Jpype.
 These are the key software packages that allow communication between NetLogo and Python.